-Figure 25: Maps illustrating the survey densities (scallops per 100 m^2) for king scallops under 95 mm from juvenile queen and standard queen scallop dredges for 2020 (top left), 2021 (top right), 2022 (bottom left) and 2023 (bottom right) at East Douglas (East coast).
-Black borders indicate cells that were part of an additional targeted survey and are not included in the main analysis for the TS, or for individual fishing area analysis at East of Douglas.
+Figure 27: Maps illustrating the survey densities (scallops per 100 m^2) for king scallops under 95 mm from juvenile queen and standard queen scallop dredges for 2021 (top left), 2022 (top right), 2023 (bottom left) and 2024 (bottom right) at East Douglas (East coast).
+Black borders indicate cells that were specifically targeted during the survey.
+The brown polygon indicates the Area For Lease for the Ørsted Mooir Vanin wind farm project.

-Figure 26: Maps illustrating the survey densities (scallops per 100 m2) for king scallops over 95 mm from standard queen and standard king scallop dredges for 2020 (top left), 2021 (top right), 2022 (bottom left) and 2023 (bottom right) at East Douglas (East coast).
-Black borders indicate cells that were part of an additional targeted survey and are not included in the main analysis for the TS, or for individual fishing area analysis at East of Douglas.
+Figure 28: Maps illustrating the survey densities (scallops per 100 m^2) for king scallops over 95 mm from standard queen and standard king scallop dredges for 2021 (top left), 2022 (top right), 2023 (bottom left) and 2024 (bottom right) at East Douglas (East coast).
+Black borders indicate cells that were specifically targeted during the survey.
+The brown polygon indicates the Area For Lease for the Ørsted Mooir Vanin wind farm project.

-Table 5: Abundance index (geometric mean) of king scallops per 100 m^2 split by over (from standard king and standard queen scallop dredges) and under (from juvenile queen and standard queen scallop dredges) 95 mm for East of Douglas; note that a constant of 0.05 was added prior to calculation of the geometric mean (to eliminate 0's).
+Table 5: Survey index (geometric mean) of king scallops per 100 m2 for all scallops and also split by over (from standard king and standard queen scallop dredges) and under (from juvenile queen and standard queen scallop dredges) 95 mm for East of Douglas; note that a constant of 0.05 was added prior to calculation of the geometric mean (to eliminate 0's).
 Targeted survey cells excluded.